grokify/goauth/README.md

 ## Test Redirect URL

-This repo comes with a generic test OAuth 2 redirect page:
+This repo comes with a generic test OAuth 2 redirect page which can be used with headless (no-UI) apps.
+To use this test URL, configure the following URL to be your OAuth 2 redirect URI.
+This will write the Authorization Code in the HTMl which you can then copy and paste into your own app.

+The URL is located here:

 * [https://grokify.github.io/oauth2more/oauth2callback/](https://grokify.github.io/oauth2more/oauth2callback/)